LBNL-UCB-STI/beam/README.md

  ```
  gradle deploy -PbeamConfigs=production/application-sfbay/base.conf,production/application-sfbay/beamB.conf,production/application-sfbay/beamC.conf,production/application-sfbay/beamD.conf
  ```
- It will start four ec2 instances, using provided configurations.
+ It will start an ec2 instance, using provided configurations and run all simulations in serial.
+At the end of each simulation it uploads the results to s3.

 > gradle.properties contains default values for all the parameters.